-Using the right goods or services description is key to conduct trademark searches will uncover potential issues with a prior mark.
-In a prior post, we discussed that it is the goods or services description that is important not the International Class Numbers.
-When thinking about what goods or services description to use, it is tempting to use the exact wording that describes the goods or services that will be offered with the proposed mark.
+Using the right goods or services descriptions is key to conduct trademark searches will uncover potential issues with a prior mark.
+In a prior post, we discussed that it is the goods or services descriptions that are important not the International Class Numbers.
+When thinking about what goods or services descriptions to use, it is tempting to use the exact wording that describes the goods or services that will be offered with the proposed mark.
 But using a narrow description in the trademark search is a mistake.
 Instead, you want to use a broad description.

 Why use a broad description?
 Because trademark owners as a filing strategy try to obtain as broad a description as possible.
-After all, the goods or services descritpion dictates, in part, the scope of the trademark owner’s rights in a mark.
+After all, the goods or services descriptions dictate, in part, the scope of the trademark owner’s rights in a mark.
 A recent case from the Trademark Trial and Appeal Board demonstrates this filing strategy.

 Dyson Technology filed its request for extension of protection into the United States on July 7, 2016 with the following goods description:

 “Apparatus for lighting; electric lights; ceiling lights; desk lights; floor lights; wall lights; suspended lights; spotlights; lighting units; lighting fittings; uplighters; downlighters; combined uplighters and downlighters; lamps; LED lighting apparatus; reflectors; diffusers and lenses for lights and lamps; light bulbs; LED light bulbs; parts, fittings and accessories for the aforesaid good.”

 The use of a semicolon (;) in a goods for services description indicates a new good.
 You can see that Dyson Technology began the application process attempting to register its mark for, among other goods, the broad description “suspended lights.”
 Dyson Technology received a registration refusal from the Trademark Office and attempted to overcome the refusal by amending its original identification of goods description to: